YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 Lord Krishna said: The natural faith of embodied beings is of three kinds: Goodness, passion, and ignorance.
 Now hear about these from Me.
 (17.02)

-O Arjuna, the faith of each is in accordance with oneâ€™s own natural disposition that is governed by Karmic impressions.
+O Arjuna, the faith of each is in accordance with one's own natural disposition that is governed by Karmic impressions.
 A person is known by the faith.
 One can become whatever one wants to be, if one constantly contemplates on the object of desire with faith.
 (17.03)

 Persons in the mode of goodness worship celestial controllers; those in the mode of passion worship supernatural rulers and demons; and those in the mode of ignorance worship ghosts and spirits.
 (17.04)